Reviews11 min read

 Cash Reserve Account

-The high-yield cash account has been consistently competitive with the best HYSAs on the market.
-It's FDIC-insured through partner banks up to $2 million — significantly higher than the standard $250,000 at a single bank.
-If you're parking more than $250K in cash, that structure matters.
+The high-yield cash account stays competitive with the best high-yield savings accounts available.
+It's FDIC-insured through partner banks up to $2 million — significantly higher than the standard $250,000 limit at a single bank.
+If you're holding more than $250K in cash, that matters.
 For most people, it doesn't.
-But it's a nice feature if you're consolidating your cash management.
+Still, it's a nice touch if you're trying to consolidate everything in one place.

 Socially Responsible Investing (SRI) Portfolios

-Betterment offers several ESG-aligned portfolio options: a broad impact portfolio, a climate-focused portfolio, and a social impact portfolio.
-Look, if SRI matters to your investment strategy, these are legitimate options with reasonable fund selections.
-My hot take: the performance differential between SRI and standard portfolios is smaller than both critics and advocates claim.
-If it aligns with your values, there's no major financial penalty for choosing it — the gap is usually well under 0.5% annually in most historical comparisons.
+Betterment offers several ESG-focused options: a broad impact portfolio, a climate-focused one, and a social impact portfolio.
+If SRI is part of your investing philosophy, these are solid options with reasonable fund selections.
+My take here: the performance gap between SRI and standard portfolios is smaller than both critics and advocates claim.
+If it aligns with your values, you're not paying some massive financial penalty — the difference is usually under 0.5% annually.

 Retirement Planning Tools

-The retirement planning features are genuinely thoughtful.
-Betterment connects to external accounts via aggregation to give you a full picture of your retirement readiness — including Social Security estimates and projected income in retirement.
-You can model different contribution rates and retirement ages.
-It won't replace a comprehensive financial plan, but for a do-it-yourself investor, it's a solid starting point.
+The retirement planning features are pretty solid.
+Betterment connects to your other accounts through data aggregation to give you the full picture of your retirement readiness — including Social Security estimates and projected retirement income.
+You can model different contribution amounts and retirement ages.
+It won't replace a comprehensive financial plan, but for someone doing this on their own, it's a good starting point.

 Human Advisor Access (Premium Tier)

-Premium subscribers — those with $100,000+ on the platform — get unlimited access to certified financial planners (CFPs) via messaging and scheduled calls.
-This is a meaningful differentiator.
-It's not the same as a dedicated private wealth manager, but getting CFP access folded into a 0.40% fee is genuinely competitive compared to paying a standalone advisor $200–$400/hour out of pocket.
-Digital-tier users can buy one-time advice packages, typically running $299–$399 per session.
+Premium users with $100,000+ get unlimited access to certified financial planners (CFPs) via message and phone.
+That's a real differentiator.
+It's not the same as having a personal wealth manager, but getting CFP access included in a 0.40% fee is genuinely competitive.
+Digital-tier users can buy individual advice sessions, usually $299–$399 per consultation.

 Crypto Investing (via Trust Wallet Integration)

-Betterment has continued expanding its crypto offering, and by 2026, users can allocate a portion of their portfolio to a diversified crypto basket.
-It's intentionally conservative — they're not letting you ape into individual tokens.
-For investors who want a small crypto allocation without opening a separate exchange account, it's a cleaner way to do it.
-That said, I'd still argue most passive investors don't need crypto exposure at all.
-It's fine if you want it; just don't let the feature talk you into something your investment plan doesn't actually call for.
+By 2026, Betterment's expanded into crypto, and you can allocate part of your portfolio to a diversified crypto basket through Trust Wallet integration.
+They keep it conservative — you're not going to ape into random tokens.
+For investors who want a small crypto allocation without dealing with a separate exchange, it's cleaner.
+But I'd still push back and say most passive investors don't really need crypto exposure at all.
+If you want it, fine — just make sure your investment plan actually calls for it.

 Betterment Pricing: What You're Actually Paying

-Let me be direct here — the fee is real money, and at scale it adds up fast.
+Let me cut straight to it — the fee is real money, and it adds up at scale.

 Plan Annual Fee Minimum What You Get